e2b-dev/E2B/DEV.md

 - Use the FC jailer properly
 - Rebuild only the changed templates on push
 - Update NodeJS version
-- Remove top package-lock
 - Remove gitpod deps and mentions (makefile, gitpod yaml)
 - Remove devbook specific code from the repo (allow move to new org or on prem deploy)
 - Improve caching of the GH actions
 - Add instance sizes and other things as variables in the GH actions and remove them from codes
 - API URL should be configurable
 - add testing/staging env
-- create proper monorepo for the packages (pnpm for Node) and improve release system
 - Add memory swap to Rust - OoM when compiling bigger programs
   - https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-22-04
-- Should we use ubuntu 22 for envs?
 - Does ubuntu need the newer kernel?
   - Using driver with multiple kernels
 - Cloud Hypervisor insted of FC - https://github.com/cloud-hypervisor/cloud-hypervisor